 In most jurisdictions, a drug manufacturer is expected to warn doctors about potential side effects, since they are considered to be in the best position to assess whether a certain pharmaceutical is appropriate for a particular patient.

 Most dangerous drug cases hinge on expert testimony.
 Among other things, in a failure to warn case, the expert will need to testify as to his or her opinions about causation.
-There must be sufficient scientific studies on the link between a pharmaceutical and an illness or injury for a plaintiff to prevail.Consult a Knowledgeable Attorney for Your Product Liability Claim
+There must be sufficient scientific studies on the link between a pharmaceutical and an illness or injury for a plaintiff to prevail.Consult a Knowledgeable Actos Attorney for Your Product Liability Claim

 If you developed bladder cancer or another serious side effect due to the use of Actos, the product liability lawyers at Moll Law Group are available to help you pursue compensatory damages.
 These may include medical bills, lost income, out-of-pocket expenses, pain and suffering, and mental anguish.
 In some cases, it may be appropriate to bring a medical malpractice lawsuit against a doctor who was provided with adequate warnings.
 Our lawyers represent consumers around the nation, including in states such as California, Florida, New York, Missouri, Ohio, Texas, and Arizona.
-Call us at 312-462-1700 or contact us via our online form for a free consultation.
+Call us at 312-462-1700 or contact us via our online form for a free consultation with an Actos attorney.